 You can find the latest guidance for employees under the sick pay section on the GOV.UK website: Guidance for employers and businesses on coronavirus (COVID-19).

 All employers and employees need to ensure they are following the most up to date guidance from Public Health England, and employers need to ensure all staff can do this.
 Employers have a statutory duty of care for people’s health and safety at work and we all need to work together to protect the health and safety of everyone.

-If you are worried about being able to pay tax as a result of coronavirus, call HMRC’s dedicated helpline on 0800 0159 559.
+If you are worried about being able to pay tax as a result of coronavirus, visit the HMRC’s coronavirus (COVID-19) helpline page.

 Council tax is a crucial funding stream that helps fund the delivery of valued council services such as bin collections, children and adults social care and the council has a legal duty to collect.
 However, we want to support people who struggle to pay through no fault of their own during this crisis.
 The following options are available:

-- Local Council Tax Reduction Scheme – if you meet certain criteria you can receive a discount on your council tax, you can read about the scheme and also download a form to apply.
+If you meet certain criteria you can receive a discount on your council tax, you can read about the scheme and also download a form to apply.

-You can spread instalments over 12 months rather than 10 or if you are unable to make your April payment and would like us to amend your instalments to run from May to March, email us at CorporateContactCentre@southglos.gov.uk using the subject title “Council Tax instalment amendments” and include your name, address and billing number in the body of the email
+You can spread instalments over 12 months rather than 10 or if you are unable to make your April payment and would like us to amend your instalments to run from May to March, email us at CorporateContactCentre@southglos.gov.uk using the subject title “Council Tax instalment amendments” and include your name, address and billing number in the body of the email.

 Where else can I go for assistance?

 There are a number of other routes available for assistance outside of the council.
-These can be found here at www.southglos.gov.uk//documents/Alternative-Sources-of-Assistance-leaflet-16.08.19.pdf
+These can be found on our Alternative sources of assistance leaflet.